ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 Any programming language that aims to make collaboration easier needs a way to distribute (and consume) it's reusable modules.
-Ligo provides first-class support for such distributable units (ie. packages).
+LIGO provides first-class support for such distributable units (ie. packages).

 ## Packages